 Link building refers to increasing the number of quality websites linking to your website.
 This is a factor involved in proving your website is trustworthy and has authority.
 Think of this kind of like PR for your website.

-Your content strategy involves not only planning the type of content to create, but making sure that it is quality content, relevant to both your target audience and bringing you closer to achieving your business goals.
+Your content strategy involves not only planning the type of content to create but making sure that it is quality content, relevant to both your target audience and bringing you closer to achieving your business goals.

 Local SEO is dedicated to businesses that serve customers within a local area.
 These can include businesses like restaurants, dentists, grocery stores, and contractors.
-Because these businesses serve clientele within a specific geographic region, the focus of local SEO techniques are to maximize exposure within the geographic region the business serves.
+Because these businesses serve clientele within a specific geographic region, the focus of local SEO techniques is to maximize exposure within the geographic region the business serves.

 Can SEO be guaranteed to work?

 No. Whether you are following best practices or not, no SEO work can be guaranteed.
 Why is this?
 Because search engine algorithms are constantly changing, it’s impossible to say that what works today or what is a best practice today will remain that way in the future.
 It’s also impossible to know how search engine users and customers will react in the future, how competition will change, and how demand for the products and services you offer today will change in the future.
 Each of these has an impact on SEO and each is uncertain, this is why SEO results can not be guaranteed.